 Free

-The Town of Concord, joined by local fife and drum ensembles, minute men, and the Concord Independent Battery commemorate the fighting that occurred at Meriam’s Corner in Concord on April 19, 1775 that marked the start of the running battle back to Boston.
+Partner event hosted by the Town of Concord.
+Local fife and drum ensembles, minute men, and the Concord Independent Battery commemorate the fighting that occurred at Meriam’s Corner in Concord on April 19, 1775 that marked the start of the running battle back to Boston.
 Parking is available at the Meriam’s Corner Lot at 751 Lexington Road, Concord, MA.
-Please refer to the park event listing for any updates.
+Please refer to the Town of Concord website for any updates.

 “Paul Revere Capture Ceremony”